Rachel Lindsay Stuns In New Instagram Post, Discusses Being Vulnerable

 Former Bachelorette Rachel Lindsay took to Instagram on Monday, July 6 to share a gorgeous new photo of herself.
 The lawyer and television personality posed on a large set of stone stairs while in Miami, Florida.

-Lindsay looked stunning in a low cut white tank top that showed off her stunning figure.
-She paired the tank top with some tan plaid dress pants.
-The 35-year-old, who is originally from Dallas, Texas, wore her long dark hair down in braids.
+Lindsay looked stunning in a low-cut white tank top that showed off her stunning figure.
+She paired the top with tan plaid dress pants.
+The 35-year-old, who is originally from Dallas, Texas, wore her long, dark hair down in braids.
 She wore a pair of high heels with clear straps that clasped together at her ankles.

-Lindsay accessorized with small hoop earrings, a gold necklace as well as a couple of rings and wore black nail polish.
-She appeared to be wearing some minimal makeup, including mascara, eyeshadow and lipstick.
+Lindsay accessorized with small hoop earrings, a gold necklace, and a couple of rings while also sporting black nail polish.
+She appeared to be wearing some minimal makeup, including mascara, eyeshadow, and lipstick.
 She rested one hand on her knee as she flashed a subtle smile at the camera.
-Four large planters could be seen behind her at the top of the stairs and the sun shone down on the former reality television star, illuminating her face.
+Four large planters could be seen behind her at the top of the stairs as the sun shone down on the former reality television star, illuminating her face.

 View this post on Instagram